sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 iteration of the stack and potentially closing styles that should not be closed.

 [=cchar_endallcharstyles]::

+As an example of scanning a stack, `end@allcharstyles` is a good first example and worth analysing.
+The `\mcdown`, `\mctop` and `\mcup` macros all use the `\d@` macro to do their per item work.
+The use, therefore of the macros is one of setting the `\d@` macro and calling the appropriate routine.
+The `\d@` is then called with each item in turn.
+Since the style stack structures each item as type `+` tag, we can use parameter pattern matching to break apart the structure.
+When `\d@` is called, the stack macros append the item with `\E` as a delimiting token to aid in pattern matching.
+Inside the macro we store the type in a temporary macro to make testing it easier.
+String matching in TeX is a pain and just deciding whether the value is empty (which happens with the bottom of the stack which has an empty sentinal item) involves storing the value.
+We test if it is empty, and ignore the item.
+If the type is `c` (for embedded character style) then simply close the character style.
+We do the same for a normal type `C` character style as well (since we are closing all character styles).
+If the type is anything else, then we want to stop any further processing.
+We do this be resetting the `\d@` macro to the `\cstackrelax` macro that simply does nothing with the item.

 The other key macros involving the stack are those for getting the current value of a parameter. `getmcp@ram` and its corresponding `R` specific version for